Some family members may join you in the UK whilst you hold a Tier 4/Student visa, these are known as 'dependants' or 'PBS dependants'.

 Only some Tier 4 / Student visa holders can invite their family members to join them, your family can join you:

-- If you are a postgraduate student studying a course of at least 12 months, or
+- If you are a postgraduate student studying a full-time course of at least 9 months, OR

-- If you are a government-sponsored student studying a course over 6 months long, or
+- If you are a new goverment-sponsored student on a course that lasts longer than 6 months, OR

 - You have or last held a Tier 4 / Student visa or old-style student visa, and